professorbeautiful/T15lumpsplit/inst/T15lumpsplit/NOTES on cookies.md

 ## Solving COMMENT and ANSWER problems with Bias,variance, ...

+2021-08-03
+All cookie stuff is working... except, if you restart by making an edit/save all the code runs but the boxes become entry, but if you hit STOP, then rerun, then the boxes do fill correctly.
+So, you CANNOT debug cookies and boxes with cycles of edit/save.
+(This may also be true of shinyjs::toggle)

 Put this in the JS code panel:
   Shiny.onInputChange("cookieinput", document.cookie);
 then put this in the R code panel: